hasanscse/hasanscse/README.md

 I am seeking a position as a Software Engineer where I can work in a challenging environment and gain experience in working as part of a team to research and develop new software products.

-Skills: ASP.NET CORE MVC/ ASP.NET MVC/ C#/ JavaScript/ jQuary/ Bootstrap/ HTML/ CSS
+Skills: ASP.NET CORE MVC/ ASP.NET MVC/ C#/ Xamarin/JavaScript/ jQuary/ Bootstrap/ HTML/ CSS/Crystal Report/RDLC Report

 .NET Core, .NET Framework
 (Desktop Application, Web Application)